 Why you should apply

-You can finish your teaching degree faster as you will have completed some of the required tertiary subjects while you’re still at school.
+You can finish your teaching degree faster, as you will have completed some of the required tertiary units while you’re still at school.

 Who the bursary is for

 To apply you must:

 - be a secondary student completing Year 10, 11 or 12 at a Queensland state school in 2020, and